algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 }
 ```

-The nonce field MUST be unique for each authentication and MUST not be used more than once to avoid replay attacks.
+The `nonce` field **MUST** be unique for each authentication and **MUST NOT** be used more than once to avoid replay attacks.

-Users can sign Authentication Messages using their secret key SKa stored into a wallet.
+Users sign *Authentication Message*s using the secret keys stored into a wallet.

 **Problem**: Most of the Algorand wallets can only sign Algorand Transaction objects, and do not offer the possibility to sign arbitrary bytes.
 To overcome such a limitation, the Authentication Message can be extended to two distinguished objects, namely the Simple Authentication Message, and the Transaction Authentication Message.
 The former SHOULD be used by any signing mechanisms provided with the functionality of signing random bytes, whereas the latter can be used today with most of the Algorand wallets.

 #### Simple Authentication Message

-The *Simple Authentication Message* is a sequence of bytes representing an ARC-0014 basic Authentication Message.
-It SHOULD be used in contexts that support signatures of random bytes.
-A *Simple Authentication Message* is an Authentication Message prepended with the prefix `ARC-0014-authentication` for domain separation.
-It **MUST** be represented as the hash SHA-512/256 of the prefix together with an msgpack encoded *Authentication Message*.
-For example, given an Authentication Message object aut_message, its *Simple Authentication Message* representation would be: `SHA512_256(“ARC-0014-authentication”+msgpacked_auth_message)`.
+The *Simple Authentication Message* is a sequence of bytes representing an ARC-0014 *Authentication Message*.
+It **SHOULD** be used in contexts that support signatures of random bytes.
+A *Simple Authentication Message* is an *Authentication Message* prepended with the prefix `ARC-0014-authentication` for domain separation.
+It **MUST** be represented as the hash SHA-512/256 of such prefix, together with a msgpack encoded *Authentication Message*.
+For example, given an *Authentication Message* object `aut_message`, its *Simple Authentication Message* representation would be something like: `SHA512_256(“ARC-0014-authentication”+msgpacked_auth_message)`.

 #### Transaction Authentication Message

 A *Transaction Authentication Message* is an *Authentication Message* represented as an Algorand Transaction object.
 Such a transaction must have the following characteristics:

-- it SHOULD be an Algorand Payment Transaction;
+- it **SHOULD** be an Algorand Payment Transaction;
-- it MUST have a *Simple Authentication Message* into the note field;
+- it **MUST** include a *Simple Authentication Message* into the transaction's `note` field;
-- it MUST be invalidated i.e. not executable on any official Algorand network.
-Malicious users could intercept and execute it causing unexpected consequences.
+- it **MUST** be *invalidated* i.e. not executable on any official Algorand network.

+> Malicious users could intercept and execute it causing unexpected consequences.
 For instance, in case of a MainNet transaction, it could be intercepted by a malicious user and executed, burning some Algos from the sender’s wallet due to the payment of fees.

-The fields of a Payment Transaction object which represents a Transaction Authentication Message MUST be initialized as follows
+The fields of a Payment Transaction object which represents a *Transaction Authentication Message* **MUST** be initialized as follows

 - `amount` = 0;
-- `sender/receiver` set with the user’s Algorand account;
+- `sender/receiver` = *PKa*;
 - `firstValid/lastValid` = 0;
 - `fee` = 0;
 - `genesisId` = “ARC-0014-authentication”;
 - `genesisHash` = SHA-512/256 of the string “ARC-0014-authentication”;
 - `note` = SHA512_256(“ARC-0014-authentication”+msgpacked_auth_message);

-The fields genesisId and genesisHash specify respectively the id and hash of the genesis block of the network, and they MUST be initialized to the ARC-0014 values (not conventional for MainNet/TestNet/BetaNet).
-The note field MUST include a Simple Authentication Message object.
-Finally, the sender field SHOULD be set to the Algorand account of the user.
-A detailed description of the transitions fields of Algorand Transactions is available in the transaction reference documentation.
+The fields `genesisId` and `genesisHash` specify respectively the `id` and `hash` of the genesis block of the network, and they **MUST** be initialized to the ARC-0014 values (not conventional for MainNet/TestNet/BetaNet).
+The `note` field **MUST** include a *Simple Authentication Message* object.
+Finally, the `sender` field **SHOULD** be set to the Algorand address of the user.

+> A detailed description of the transitions fields of Algorand Transactions is available in the transaction's reference [documentation](https://developer.algorand.org/docs/get-details/transactions/transactions/).

 For example: